Nvidia RTX Video Super Resolution

 How to Use Nvidia RTX Video Super Resolution

-AI upscaling technologies like Nvidia DLSS and AMD FSR are all the rage lately, letting you play your favorite games at higher frame rates (and resolutions) with no downgrade in image quality.
-It’s a massive win for us gamers, for we no longer need to shell out more money and buy a new GPU for a performance boost.
-Now, imagine the same thing, but for streamed video content.
-The same Tensor Cores that power Nvidia DLSS in games can now work their magic on videos you stream online.
-If you are a fellow binge-watcher and own an RTX 30 or 40-series GPU, you can have lower-resolution web videos upscaled to 4K through RTX Nvidia VSR technology.
-Sweet, right?
-In this article, we will explain how to enable and use the Nvidia RTX Video Super Resolution feature on your Windows PC.
+AI upscaling technologies like Nvidia DLSS and AMD FSR are all the rage lately, letting you play your favorite games at higher frame rates with no downgrade in image quality.
+It is a massive win for us gamers, for we no longer need to shell out more money and buy a new GPU for a performance boost.
+Now, imagine the same thing, but for streamed video content on popular streaming services like Netflix, Hulu, Disney+, and more.
+Thanks to Nvidia’s RTX VSR technology, the same Tensor Cores that power Nvidia DLSS in games can now work their magic on videos you stream online.

-How Nvidia Video Super Resolution (VSR) Works
+How Does Nvidia RTX Video Super Resolution (VSR) Work

 The movies and TV shows hosted on streaming platforms are susceptible to compression artifacts (graphical glitches caused by heavy video compression).
 Have you ever played an old movie on your high-resolution display and noticed jagged edges and a loss of sharpness around the corners?
 They make the viewing experience somewhat less sweet.
 This is where Nvidia RTX Video Super Resolution steps in and helps upscale low-res video playback in browsers without much quality loss.
 Let’s learn how it works: